sforstephan/JBNST24/README.md

 # Model output
 The simulation model creates the folder "Results" in the project directory.
 This folder consists of at least one subfolder.
 The subfolder’s name consists, amongst others, of the values assigned to the variables umwSD (environment) and jto (number of simulation runs).
 This subfolder consists of two further folders named "einzelneSims" (in which only intermediate results are saved) and "final" (in which the final simulation data are saved).

-# Explanation of the structure of the datasets
+# Explanation of the model output
 The datasets are provided in the folder "datasets" in this repository.
 The folder contains three subfolders: "relatively stable environment", "mid-turbulent environment", and "turbulent environment".
 In each of these folders, we provide 16 data files, each representing one scenario.
 Every data file contains 61 variables.
 However, not all of these variables are used in the analysis because some are saved for verification only.
 The most important variables are the following (the ones used in the study are printed in bold font):
 - **opta**: The effort level proposed by the second-best solution of Holmström’s model.
 - **a_A_sims**: This is a 700*20 matrix in our case (700 simulation runs, 20 periods).
 It contains information on the effort made by the agent to perform a task (in every timestep).